MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/document-understanding-overview.md

 ## File limitations

-Document understanding models use Optical Character Recognition (OCR) technology to scan PDFs, images, and TIFF files.
+**Classify and extract by text pattern** models use Optical Character Recognition (OCR) technology to scan PDFs, images, and TIFF files.
 Files are scanned when you train a model with example files and when you run the model against files in a document library.

 Note the following differences about Microsoft Office text-based files and OCR-scanned files (PDF, image, or TIFF):